Site Logo

 General eligibility criteria:

-• The provisions of Article 90 of the Social Security Act (Cap.
+- The provisions of Article 90 of the Social Security Act (Cap.
 318.)
-“Duplicate Rights” apply, wherein a beneficiary cannot be in receipt of two pensions; benefits; assistances or allowances concurrently but to the most beneficial pension; benefit; assistance or allowance
+“Duplicate Rights” apply, wherein a beneficiary cannot be in receipt of two pensions; benefits; assistances or allowances concurrently but to the most beneficial pension; benefit; assistance or allowance.

-• A Medical Board will decide whether the case falls within the medical parameters for payment of this assistance.
-An applicant who was eligible for the Disabled Child Allowance prior to turning 14 years of age may still be examined by a medical board
+- An applicant who was eligible for the Disabled Child Allowance prior to turning fourteen (14) years of age, may still be examined by the Inter-Professional board.

 How to apply